j-rosas/mdef/docs/project/project.md

 ![](../images/E5_01.JPG)

 *The setup*

 ![](../images/E5_02.JPG)

 *Frecuencie Result N°1*

 ![](../images/E5_03.JPG)

 *Frecuencie Result N°2*

 ![](../images/E5_04.JPG)

 *Frecuencie Result N°3*

 ![](../images/E5_05.JPG)

 *Frecuencie Result N°4*

 ![](../images/E5_06.JPG)

-*Using a video form youtube, of the same experiment, the interesting observation is that the result obtainedis different from the video.*
+*Using a video from youtube, of the same experiment, the interesting observation is that the result obtainedis different from the video.*

 Experiment 6: